sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 ```

-Now let's make a trivial change to our `dist.ini` by throwing a semicolon in
+Now let's make a small change to our `dist.ini` file by throwing a semicolon in
 front of our `[License]` plugin listing, like so:

 `;[License]`